 What is going on?
 Why are we so depressed?
 Why aren’t we any happier than previous generations?
 Everyone says they want to be happy.
 You’re likely reading this because you want to be happier.
 The Declaration of Independence even lists the pursuit of happiness as one of our inalienable rights.
 So why doesn’t this powerful combination of desire and permission result in measurable success?

 Advice on how to be happy comes to us from all angles.
-Friends, parents, coworkers and siblings are all eager to share their tips on what makes them happy.
-Advice on happiness can be found in fortune cookies, on cereal boxes and on the cover of magazines.
+Friends, parents, coworkers, and siblings are all eager to share their tips on making them happy.
+Advice on happiness can be found in fortune cookies, cereal boxes, and the cover of magazines.
 Finding advice on happiness is easy; knowing which advice to follow is the hard part.

 The science of happiness has changed that.
-Research and published studies from an array of mental health experts are providing us with a reliable source of advice on how to improve our happiness.
-These experts come from a variety of fields (psychology, economics, sociology neuroscience and many others) but are all committed to discovering what makes us happier.
+Research and published studies from an array of mental health experts provide us with a reliable source of advice on improving our happiness.
+These experts come from a variety of fields (psychology, economics, sociology, neuroscience, and many others) but are all committed to discovering what makes us happier.
 Their findings form the heart of the science of happiness and the foundation for this book.

 Think back to when you learned to ride a bike.
 Do you remember watching others and thinking it looked easy?
-A bicycle looks so simple: two wheels, a seat, two pedals and handlebars.
-We think something so simple should be easy to learn, but when we try it ourselves we quickly discover the complexities behind riding a bike.
+A bicycle seems so simple: two wheels, a seat, two pedals, and handlebars.
+We believe something so simple should be easy to learn, but when we try it ourselves, we quickly discover the complexities behind riding a bike.

-Riding a bicycle involves balancing our entire body on top of two thin strips of rubber, pedaling fast enough to overcome gravity, holding the handlebars steady and braking at the right time with the right pressure.
+Riding a bicycle involves balancing our entire body on top of two thin rubber strips, pedaling fast enough to overcome gravity, holding the handlebars steady, and braking at the right time with the right pressure.
 Many bruised knees and scraped hands can attest to the difficulty of learning to ride a bike.

-The science of happiness can share what has been learned about happiness, but at the end of the day we must climb onto our happiness bicycles and practice what we’ve learned.
+The science of happiness can share what has been learned about happiness, but we must climb onto our happiness bicycles and practice what we’ve learned at the end of the day.